directus/directus/docs/guides/real-time/chat/javascript.md

 ## Import the SDK Composables

-At the top of the `<script>` tag, import the SDK composables needed for this prooject
+At the top of the `<script>` tag, import the SDK composables needed for this project

 ```html
 <!doctype html>